 NMN Supplementation May Extend Lifespan

 The protecting structures at the ends of our chromosomes, known as telomeres, start to shrink each time our cells divide, harming our genes and transmitting defective DNA to new cells.
-Research suggests that these Telomeres are lengthened by NMN, protecting our DNA.
+Remarkably, research has unveiled that these Telomeres are lengthened by NMN, protecting our DNA.

-- Some studies demonstrated that boosting NMN can extend lifespan by improving energy production in mitochondria, reducing oxidative stress, promoting DNA repair, improving cognitive performance, and reducing inflammatory conditions.
+• Intriguingly, some studies suggest that increasing NMN levels can help extend lifespan by enhancing energy production in the mitochondria, reducing harmful cell damage caused by oxidative stress, promoting DNA repair, improving cognitive performance, and reducing inflammation in the body.

 Although some studies have suggested that supplementing with NMN may have anti-aging effects and extend lifespan in animals, the research on NMN and lifespan extension in humans is limited, and more research is needed to fully understand the effects of NMN supplementation on lifespan in humans.